davidbfrogman/leblum.api.vendor.alpha/README.md

 Implementation of async - await methods in mongoose and express.

 - Code coverage with Istanbul
-- No need for MongoDB
+- No need for local MongoDB
 - Unit tests with Mockgoose
 - API documentation using Swagger